Achaemenid navy: Etymology

 In Old Persian, the written language of Achaemenid inscriptions, the word used to refer to the 'navy' or 'fleet' was "nāva", a noun in plural feminine nominative form.
 It is of the same root of Indo-European for words such as "navy" and "navigate".
 In modern usage of Persian language, the word has retained its form and meaning (lit. 'warships').

 Historiography

-No relevant primary documents have been found about it, nor ruins of Persian naval installations or remains of ships have been excavated.
-While independent Persian tradition is lost, all we know about Achaemenid navy is recorded by ancient Greek historians like Herodotus.
-As a result, contemporary perception regarding this navy is plausible hypothesis.
+No relevant primary documents have been found about it, nor have any ruins of Persian naval installations or remains of ships been excavated.
+While independent Persian tradition is lost, all we know about the Achaemenid navy is recorded by ancient Greek historians like Herodotus.

 History

 Scholars categorize the record of operation of the navy to two distinct periods from 525 to 479, and from 479 to 330 BC.

 The First Period (525–479 BC)

 Cambyses founded the navy for conquest of Egypt in the Battle of Pelusium.
 After him, Darius I deployed the navy to strengthen dominance over the coast of Asia Minor, as well as its adjacent islands.
 During reign of Darius, Persians captured Samos (c.
-517 BC), conquered Thrace, waged war Scythia (c.
-512 BC), and suppressed rebellions started in 500 BC leading to Battle of Lade (494 BC).
+517 BC), conquered Thrace, waged war on Scythia (c.
+512 BC), and suppressed rebellions started in 500 BC, leading to the Battle of Lade (494 BC).